| |

 plate, which not only protects it but also acts as a substantial

 contribution to the ballast.
-Southerlys are still in production,
+Southerlys were until recently still in production,

 Southerlys have deeper keels and twin rudders to enhance performance